-- Hard infrastructure refers to physical investments in water, power, ICT or other types of infrastructure that complement the existing transport route, as well as feeder infrastructure to connect surrounding regions.
+The “hard infrastructure” along the corridor includes water, power, information and communication technology (ICT) or other types of infrastructure required for the extractive companies, as well as feeder infrastructure to connect surrounding regions.

-- Coordination among government institutions and private sector actors is key to establishing financing arrangements, shared-use infrastructure solutions, and creating appropriate business environments.
+Coordination among government institutions and private sector actors is key to establishing the necessary financing arrangements, shared-use infrastructure solutions, and appropriate business environments.

 - Breaking out of Enclaves Leveraging Opportunities from Regional Integration in Africa to Promote Resource-Driven Diversification (Gozde Isik, Kennedy Opalo, Perrine Toledano)